electricimp/Builder/README.md

     <input_file>
 ```

-where:

-`<input_file>` &mdash; is the path to source file which should be preprocessed

-and the options are:
+where `<input_file>` is the path to source file which should be preprocessed and the other options are:

 | Option | Synonym | Mandatory? | Value&nbsp;Required? | Description |
 | --- | --- | --- | --- | --- |